-The Parc de L’Orangerie is located at Parc de L’Orangerie, 67000 Strasbourg, and it is the oldest public park in Strasbourg.
-It stretches an amazing 2,600 hectares and is the main attraction in the European Quarter (Northeastern Orangerie neighborhood).
+The Parc de L’Orangerie is the oldest public park in Strasbourg and stretches an amazing 2,600 hectares and is the main attraction in the European Quarter (Northeastern Orangerie neighborhood).

-Their trips have audio guides designed specially for kids’ entertainment and education.
-The guide audio offers interesting facts about the city in playful way for the kids to enjoy and understand.
+Their trips have audio guides designed especially for kids’ entertainment and education.
+The guided audio offers interesting facts about the city in a playful way for the kids to enjoy and understand.

 See Related: Best Travel Books for Italy

 2. Historical Museum of the City of Strasbourg

 Address: 2 Rue du Vieux-Marché-aux-Poissons, 67000 Strasbourg, France

 Rating: 4.5 out of 5

 The Historical Museum of the City of Strasbourg was established in 1920.
 The building housing the museum used to be a slaughterhouse built in the late 14th century and is located at 2 Rue du Vieux-Marché-aux-Poissons, 67000 Strasbourg.